cpocasangre/gppeval/README.rst

 as three essential objects such as the geothermal power plant module, the Monte Carlo simulation module, and the module of tools.

-For testing the application, a Jupyter Notebook example has been included in the test folder.
+For testing the application, a **Jupyter Notebook** example has been included in the test folder.

-HINT: For the moment, this application is available only for Python 2.7
+*HINT*: **For the moment, this application is available only for Python 2.7**

 INSTALLATION
 ============